IntelKML/RNS_Over_Meshtastic/README.md

 # RNS_Over_Meshtastic
-Interface for RNS using Meshtastic as the underlying networking layer to utilize existing high speed meshtastic hardware.
+Interface for RNS using Meshtastic as the underlying networking layer to utilize existing meshtastic hardware.

+- This is a direct followup project to https://github.com/landandair/Meshtastic_File_Transfer and fixes many of its issues (use the rncp utility of RNS and get a more reliable easy to use utility)
+- Consider the expected max speed to be around 500 bytes/s so notably worse than RNode
+- has the benefit of being propagated and functional alongside existing standalone Meshtastic Nodes
+- Ideal use case would be as a faster secondary meshtastic network covering an area providing a route for more intensive data uses such as RNS

 ## Usage
 - Install Meshtastic Python Library